Common Issues for Runners (and how to solve them)

 • Strapping tape and kinesiology tape - strapping tape supports your muscles, decreasing pain and cramping.
 Kinesiology tape (k-tape) goes a step further by decompressing the tissue immediately below the skin, which can likewise decrease pain, improve blood flow, reduce swelling and even delay fatigue.

 • Massage your muscles - regular sports massages can promote better blood flow to your muscles and keep them stretched and flexible.
-Consider investing in your own personal percussive therapy (massage) devices, like one from Theragun or Flow Sports.
+Consider investing in your own personal percussive therapy (massage) devices, like one from Theragun.

 Experiencing stomach cramps or side stitches instead of muscle cramps?
 Imbalanced electrolytes can still contribute, but these tips may help too: